How I built my own AI council to start every day

 Then I wrote another prompt to combine all these summaries into a single, cohesive news update.
 Since I care most about markets, I added a specific focus there.
 What used to take an hour now took five minutes to generate and ten minutes to read.

 I used this system for a few months and loved it.
-But then I had another thought.
+But then I realized I could take it further.

 Six Months Later